 A: WRONG!!
 In America, you are presumed innocent until proven guilty beyond a reasonable doubt.
 Many people forget this cornerstone of the American Justice System.
 Don’t assume your case is hopeless until it has been evaluated by a lawyer immersed in the subject matter of DUI defense.
 Look at our successful DUI case examples on this website—you might be surprised at the cases we have won.

-Q: I can get a hardship driver license if my license is suspended for a DUI conviction in Alabama?
+Q: Can I get a hardship driver’s license if my license is suspended for a DUI conviction in Alabama?

 A: NO!!
 Alabama has no provision for hardship driver permits; though, your driving privilege may be saved through other ways.